Signiant/ecs-cluster-scaledown/README.md

 alarm to make sure it is in 'ALARM' state before proceeding - if it isn't, the task exits immediately.
 No max-wait argument is given, so this task will wait indefinitely for tasks on the selected instance to finish before terminating that instance.

+# Warnings / Known Issues

+While this is selectively terminating instances, if the ECS cluster / Autoscaling group is set up with multiple availability zones, terminating one or more instances in a given availability zone can result in an imbalance between the zones.
+This, in turn, can result in a new instance being launched to blaance the zones, and then a random instance being terminated to keep the cluster size in line with the desired count.